 Pikes Peak Community College

-PPCC is the largest, most diverse institution of higher education in the Pikes Peak region, with more than 19,000 students at three campuses across the city, three military satellite locations and a distance education program.
-Known primarily for offering nearly 200 degrees and certificate programs, many of which have transfer guarantees, and signature programs such as nursing, culinary arts, fire science technology and zoo keeping technology, PPCC recently added its first bachelor’s degree in emergency service administration.
+PPCC is the largest, most diverse institution of higher education in the Pikes Peak region, with more than 20,000 students at three campuses, various off-campus locations, two military education centers and hundreds of online classes.
+The school offers more than 200 associate degrees, certifications in career and technical fields, and three bachelor’s degrees, many of which have transfer guarantees to UCCS, CSU, Regis and other four-year universities.
+Signature programs include nursing, culinary arts, fire science technology, zoo keeping technology, and emergency service administration.

 » Average Class Size: 16